Wanderlei Silva vs. Quinton Jackson: Bellator MMA

-On February 16, 2016 Jackson had settled the contractual disputes with Bellator MMA and signed with the company for a 2nd time.
-During this time at Bellator, Jackson brought on the expertise of celebrity sports nutritionist Edwina Cheer to advise him on all aspects of nutrition on fight preparation and leading up to, and including, the weight cut.Known for his particular eating habits, Jackson thanked Cheer, stating "I know I'm hard to deal with".
+On February 16, 2016, Jackson had settled the contractual disputes with Bellator MMA and signed with the company for a 2nd time.

-Jackson fought Satoshi Ishii on June 24, 2016 at Bellator 157 and won via split decision.

-Jackson faced Muhammed Lawal at Bellator 175 on March 31, 2017 and he lost the fight via unanimous decision and lost by decision again after he faced Chael Sonnen in the quarterfinals of the Bellator Heavyweight Tournament.
+Jackson fought Satoshi Ishii on June 24, 2016, at Bellator 157 and won via split decision.
+Subsequently, Jackson faced Muhammed Lawal in a rematch at Bellator 175 on March 31, 2017, losing the fight via unanimous decision.
+His losing streak continued at Bellator 192 on January 20, 2018, by losing a decision against Chael Sonnen in the quarterfinals of the Bellator Heavyweight Tournament.

-Meanwhile, in early March 2016, Bellator MMA announced that Silva had signed a multi-fight contract with the organization.
+Meanwhile, in early March 2016, Bellator MMA announced that Silva had signed a multi-fight contract with the organization after retiring in 2014.
 The previous lifetime ban handed down by the Nevada State Athletic Commission was reduced to a three-year suspension retroactive to 24 May 2014.
 He was eligible for reinstatement beginning 25 May 2017.
-The ban would not prevent Silva from competing at Indian Casinos or in Japan.
+The ban would not prevent Silva from competing at Indian Casinos or in Japan because NSAC's suspensions apply only if the governing body of the fight decides to abide by them.

-After four years away from the sport, Silva made his delayed Bellator debut against Chael Sonnen in the main event at Bellator NYC on 24 June 2017 and Silva lost by unanimous decision.
+After four years away from the sport, Silva made his delayed Bellator debut against Chael Sonnen in the main event at Bellator NYC on 24 June 2017, losing by unanimous decision.

 Bellator 206

-After coming off both disappointing performances against Chael Sonnen, Rampage and Wanderlei were set to Face at Bellator 206 in San Jose, California in a Heavyweight bout.
+After coming off both disappointing performances against Chael Sonnen, Rampage and Wanderlei were set to face each other on September 29, 2018, at Bellator 206 in San Jose, California in a Heavyweight bout.

-In the first round Silva used his job and both fighters had their moments while landing shots.
+In the first round Silva used his jab and both fighters had their moments while landing shots.
 Jackson hit a body kick that seemed to be one of the significant strikes of the round.

 In the second, Jackson came out strong with a right hand that hurt Silva while the latter was grabbing hold of Jackson.
 Silva was seemingly exhausted but was still able to engage in a serious striking exchange.
 The flurry of strikes continued until Jackson connected with another right hand that dropped Silva.

-Jackson held Silva against the cage and continued to land punches until referee Mike Beltrand stopped the fight at 4:32, declaring Rampage the winner by TKO and putting an end to the rivalry.
+Jackson held Silva against the cage and continued to land punches until referee Mike Beltran stopped the fight at 4:32, declaring Rampage the winner by TKO and putting an end to the rivalry.